openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 100:  Endpoint I1 Enable/Disable or Type and Event

-Endpoint I1 Enable/Disable or Type and Event
-Choose whether the Endpoint I1 is disabled (and not shown on the UI) or enabled (and displayed on the UI).
+Enable/Disable Endpoint I1 or select NotificationType and Event Choose whether the Endpoint I1 is disabled (and not shown on the UI) or enabled (and displayed on the UI).
 By enabling this endpoint (setting it to be either a notification sensor or a binary sensor), the user also selects a Notification Type and a Notification Event for which notification reports will be sent (in case the endpoint is configured as a notification sensor).
 After changing the values of the parameter, first exclude the device (without setting the parameters to their default values), then wait at least 30s and then re-include the device!
 When the parameter is set to the value 9 the notifications are sent for the Home Security notification type.